3kh0/bing-rewards/README.md

 ## Disclaimer
 - Storing passwords locally, even if they are hashed, should be handled with caution. **The user should avoid getting set up on a shared computer.**
-- Using automated searching to redeem rewards points can result in permanent Microsoft account ban.
+- Using automated searches to redeem rewards points can result in permanent Microsoft account ban.
 Use at your own discretion.

 ## Known Issues
 - Engagement in daily offers suddenly hangs.